 Our farm isn't just about the horses, Jim raises fruit trees, berries, produce, Christmas trees, we make maple syrup, jams, and other items for our Roadside Farm Stand.
 We sell a lot of perennials, annuals and herbs as well.
 Meeting House Soda made right here in Gilmanton is also sold on our stand.

-We also raise Lionhead rabbits, jersey woolie rabbits and english angora rabbits as well as many types of chickens and their eggs.
+We also raise Lionhead rabbits, jersey woolie rabbits and english angora rabbits as well as many types of chickens.